RobertTalbert/mth225-vault/Multiplicative principle.md

 > The **multiplicative principle** of counting states that if an event $A$ can occur in $m$ ways, and another event $B$ can occur in $n$ different ways, then the number of ways for $A$ and $B$ to happen simultaneously is $m \cdot n$.

 Notes:
-* The multiplicative principle is used when counting the number of outcomes of a process where the steps in the process are independent of each other
+* The multiplicative principle is used when counting the number of outcomes of a process where the steps in the process are independent of each other and we know the number of outcomes of each step.
-*
+* The multiplicative principle can be extended to more than two events.

 ## Examples and Non-Examples

-- Suppose a university's student ID number system assigns students a random five-digit number.
-How many ID numbers end in an odd number (1,3,5,7,9)?
-There are five odd numbers that could work as the ending digit, and only one can actually happen.
-So we can count the number of ways the ID could end in a 1, the number of ways it could end in a 3, and so on.
-For each possible odd ending, there are 10000 possible choices for the first four digits (for example 00001, 00011, 00021, ..., 99991).
-So the total number of options is $5 \times 10000 = 50,000$.
-(Note this makes sense, because the total number of ID's possible at all is 100,000 and exactly half of those will end in an odd number.)
+- (*The "license plate" problem*) The license plate numbers in a certain state consist of three letters (A through Z) and three digits (0 through 9).
+How many possible license plate numbers are there?
+Think of choosing a license plate number as a six-step process: Choose the first letter, then the second, then the third; then choose the first digit, then the second, then the third.
+There are $26$ ways to choose each letter (and the choice of a letter in one step doesn't influence the choice in the next step); and there are $10$ ways to choose each digit.
+So the total number of license plate numbers is $26 \cdot 26 \cdot 26 \cdot 10 \cdot 10 \cdot 10 = 17, 576, 000$.
-- Using the same student ID setup, how many ID numbers either start with an odd number *or* end in an odd number?
-The Additive Principle doesn't apply here, because the events are not [[Intersection|disjoint]]; it's possible for an ID number to both start and end in an odd number, like 58831.
-So we need the [[Principle of Inclusion and Exclusion]] for this.
+- What if no duplicates of either letters or digits were allowed?
+It's still a six-step process.
+There are 26 choices for the first letter, now 25 for the second, and 24 for the third; likewise there are 10 choices for the first digit, now 9 for the second, and 8 for the third.
+The total number of license plate numbers is therefore $26 \

 ## Resources